 This organization is a left-wing advocacy group.

 Education and Publications: Since 1886 the organization has published the oldest Jewish periodical B'nai B'rith magazine in the United States.
-B'nai B'rith have activities and programs, adult education, career guidance and vocational counselling, youth activities, group relationships and philosophy.
+B'nai B'rith have activities and programs, adult education, career guidance and vocational counseling, youth activities, group relationships, and philosophy.

 B’nai B’rith and the Jewish Anti-Defamation League

 In 1913 the B’nai B’rith established the Jewish Anti-Defamation League (ADL) to combat so-called anti-Semitism and racism and to fight for Israel.

 The opposition has a different opinion on what this organization stands for.
 For example, they say this organization is the longest running most powerful racist hate group against Europeans (whites & Jews), Africans and Arabs in the world.
 They have nearly 60 million dollars a year to combat free speech, fight to control race minorities and to help refugees and foreigners come into the United States and other countries.
 If you are pro-Israel, any criticism of Israel is attacked as anti-Semitic.
 You will rarely or never find anything about this organization on the media or anywhere else in the world including in the United States.

 The opposition says this organization stands for the following:

 - Promotes open borders and no restrictions on immigration into Western and other countries.